In this section...

 Claims are made online on the Government website.
 You can also call 0800 328 5644.

 We can help you make a claim if you contact us.

 When you claim Universal Credit, you will have to do certain things to guarantee the full amount of money you are entitled to.
 This could include applying for jobs or attending appointments.

 If you don’t do these things, you may be sanctioned.

 If one person in a couple is over pension credit age, you will no longer be able to claim pension credit.
 Instead you will need to claim Universal Credit.

 If you are on a low income, you may be able to apply for a reduction in your council tax that means you pay less.

-To do this, you will need to make a claim online on Lewisham Council’s website.
+To do this, you will need to make a claim online on the Lewisham Council’s website.

-This Money Manager from the Money Advice Service is designed to help people new to Universal Credit or considering making a claim prepare to do so,
+Money Helper is designed to help people new to Universal Credit or considering making a claim prepare to do so.